Can You Get A Tattoo Over A Bruise?

 The discoloration of the skin, or rather change in skin tone, creates problems for the artist if the design involves color tattoos and shading.
 The design may not come out as clear or bright as it would otherwise.

-One more crucial factor is excess bleeding.
+Plus, there is an increased chance of complications during the tattooing process, like bleeding.
 Some degree of blood flow is normal during a tattoo session.
 However, in the case of bruised skin, there may be excess bleeding causing the artist to lose clear view.
 Therefore, any tattoo artist, honest and passionate about their work, will refuse to tattoo over a bruise.
+But they will also advise how long you need to wait for proper healing to ensure the best outcome for your tattoo.

 Although it is not advised, if you have got a tattoo over a bruise or bruised your skin after getting a tattoo, move to the next section to learn what you can do to heal the area faster.